Last Updated: November 2018

 - Citi ThankYou Points

-- Chase 5/24 rule – If you have opened 5 or more credit cards, from any issuer, in the last 24 months, Chase will not approve a new Chase card.
-There are exceptions to this such as business cards and some co-branded (Hyatt, IHG) cards.
-I Google, “Does the <card name> count against 5/24” before applying for a new card when I am not sure.
+- Chase 5/24 rule – If you have opened 5 or more credit cards, from any issuer, in the last 24 months, Chase will likely not approve a new Chase card.
+There are exceptions to this such as business cards.
+[Update: 11/30/18] Co-branded (Hyatt, IHG) cards were an exception but rumor is this is changing.
+I Google, “Does the <card name> count against 5/24” before applying for a new card.

-- American Express - While it's not a published rule (and conflicting reports), AMEX may limit consumers to four or five of their credit cards (personal or business) and an additional 4 of their charge cards.
+- American Express – AMEX may limit consumers to four or five of their credit cards (personal or business) plus an additional 4 of their charge cards.
 They do not appear to be concerned with cards from other issuers.

 - One per Month – While there’s nothing set in stone, you may get rejected if trying to open more than one card a month.
 There are some exceptions such as one personal and one business or getting one card for yourself and one for your spouse.

-- Authorized User - Adding a family member as an authorized user is helpful to hit spend requirements and often has a bonus, but it typically counts against their 5/24.
+- Authorized User – Adding a family member as an authorized user is helpful to hit spend requirements and often provides a bonus, but it typically counts against their 5/24.
 It is generally best to wait to add them once they’ve hit 5/24.
-An advanced strategy is to have a spouse also apply for a card to obtain the bonus, often at a later date.
+Make sure to pay attention of there is a fee to an authorized user.

 Great offers pop up so keep your eyes and ears open.
 Here are a few recommended cards that should fit into most strategies.
 These offers change frequently, so please read the details and understand all fees and spend requirements.

-- A great starting point, with a massive bonus is the Chase Ink (80k points, cell coverage, and only a $95 annual fee).
+- A great starting point, with a massive bonus, is the Chase Ink (80k points, cell phone insurance, and only a $95 annual fee).

 - Considered by many to be the best first card or if you only had one, select either the Chase Sapphire Reserve or Chase Sapphire Preferred.